 Ms. Hunt received her LLB from the University of Western Ontario in 1980 and her Chartered Accountant designation in 1984.
 She was made a Fellow of the Ontario CPA Institute in 2013.

 Mr. Christopher Portner was appointed a member of the Financial Services Tribunal on August 17, 2017.
 He recently completed a six-year term as a Commissioner of the Ontario Securities Commission and, for the last two years of his term, was also the Lead Director of the Commission’s Board of Directors.
 Prior to joining the Commission, Mr. Portner was a senior partner of Osler, Hoskin & Harcourt LLP with extensive experience leading major transactions and providing governance and strategic advice to corporations in banking and financial services, pension and private equity investments and in the electricity, nuclear energy and major corporate real estate sectors.
-He also served as the Managing Partner of his firm for a term of five years and as a director of a number of public, private and not-for-profit corporations.
+He also served as one of the Managing Partners of his firm and as a director of a number of public, private and not-for-profit corporations.

 The Financial Services Tribunal meets quarterly.